-TikTok has a library of sounds where you can discover new sounds, or listen to your favorites that you’ve saved.
-TikTok’s Discover section not only features the top trending tags, but also calls out the top trending sounds.
-Users looking for variations of a particular trend may end up searching for more content related to that sound, and TikTok may also organically serve them trending content as they scroll, which is why taking advantage of trending sounds leads to higher performance on TikTok.
+TikTok has a library of sounds where you can discover new sounds or listen to your favorites that you’ve saved.
+TikTok’s Discover section not only features the top trending tags but also calls out the top trending sounds.
+Users looking for variations of a particular trend may search for more content related to that sound.
+TikTok may also organically serve them trending content as they scroll, which is why taking advantage of trending sounds leads to higher performance on TikTok.

 Megan Thee Stallion’s songs had the most catalog views of any artist in 2020 and 2021.

-Sounds are directly integrated into the TikTok camera.
+Sounds integrate directly with the TikTok camera.
 Once you select the plus button at the bottom of your screen, you will see the “Add sound” button at the very top of the camera.

-Additionally, you are able to search for specific sounds in the library, or create content related to a sound once you’ve found it on the Discover page.
+Additionally, you can search for specific sounds in the library or create content related to a sound once you’ve found it on the Discover page.

 You can add sound to videos from your camera roll as well.
-After you upload your video, you are able to tap on “Sounds” and drag your intended sound from the library or your Favorites into your video.
+After you upload your video, tap “Sounds” and drag your intended sound from the library or your Favorites into your video.

-Although TikTok has a robust library of sounds to choose from, all viral sounds have to start from somewhere.
+Although TikTok has a robust library of sounds, all viral sounds have to start from somewhere.
 Case in point: the “berries and cream” earworm that took over TikTok feeds in 2021 originated from a Starburst marketing campaign in 2007.
 Podcaster Justin McElroy uploaded it as a custom sound to the channel in January 2021, and the sound did not take off until August of the same year.

-There’s really no telling which sounds will take off or when, but experimentation, keeping a pulse on TikTok analytics, and being open to unconventional new ideas is key.
-The following tips will help you get started with creating your own sound on TikTok.
+There’s no telling which sounds will take off or when, but experimentation, keeping a pulse on TikTok analytics, and being open to unconventional new ideas is vital.
+The following tips will help you start creating your own sound on TikTok.

-Voice overs are a great way to narrate your content if you don’t want to use text.
-For a better chance of having your sound go viral on TikTok, keep it short, sweet, and funny.
+Voiceovers are a great way to narrate your content if you don’t want to use text.
+Keep your sound short, sweet, and funny for a better chance of your sound going viral on TikTok.

 You can also add your own music to TikTok by uploading a video that uses your sound.
-You will need to use a third-party app like iMovie or CapCut to overlay the audio, but once it’s uploaded to TikTok you will be able to use the sound in future content by selecting “Use this sound” or adding it to your favorites.
+You will need to use a third-party app like iMovie to overlay the audio, but once it’s uploaded to TikTok, you can use the sound in future content by selecting “Use this sound” or adding it to your favorites.

 What's exciting about TikTok is how the most popular sounds and trends are always changing.
 Artists such as Megan Thee Stallion and Doja Cat are mainstays at the top of the charts, however independent artists are also able to find themselves skyrocketing to the top of the charts.